arundevopsproject/Project-29-AWS-3-Tier-Infra-Provisioning-TF/README.md

-# Three-Tier AWS Infrastructure with Terraform
+#Project-29- Three-Tier AWS Infrastructure Provisioning with Terraform

 This repository contains a production-ready, highly secure, scalable, and fault-tolerant three-tier AWS infrastructure using Terraform for deploying a Java application with RDS MySQL database in the ap-south-1 region.